-- 4. Before connecting the linkage, operate the throttle lever to ensure the correct travel (no sticking or binding), by opening to wide-open throttle and back to closed throttle several times.
-Correct any sticking or binding conditions before proceeding. - 5.
-Reconnect the throttle and transmission kickdown linkage and throttle return spring (Holley P/N 20-89).
+5. Reconnect the throttle and transmission kickdown linkage and throttle return spring (Holley® P/N 20-89).
 Operate the carburetor throttle lever by hand to ensure the correct travel (no sticking or binding) by opening to wide-open throttle and back to closed throttle several times.
 Correct any sticking or binding conditions before proceeding.

 NOTE: With the engine turned off, have an assistant slowly press the accelerator pedal to the floor, while you watch the throttle for any sticking or binding.
 Correct any sticking or binding conditions before proceeding.
-Also ensure that you are reaching full throttle.
+Also, ensure that you are reaching full throttle.
 Many performance problems are traced to partial throttle openings from improperly adjusted linkage.
+Secondaries will not open mechanically during this procedure.

-6. Reconnect the appropriate vacuum hoses to the carburetor, noting the correct fitting from Figures 6 and 8.

-- A. The full manifold vacuum source in the front of the throttle body provides vacuum for proper operation of the air cleaner, the pump diverter valve (if equipped), AC/Cruise, and/or the temperature sensing valve.
+- Reconnect the appropriate vacuum hoses to the carburetor, noting the correct fitting from Figure 6 and 7.
+Replace any cracked or dry rotted hoses at this time to prevent any vacuum leaks. - A. The full manifold vacuum source in the front of the throttle body provides vacuum for proper operation of the air cleaner, the pump diverter valve (if equipped), AC/Cruise, and/or the temperature sensing valve.
 If vacuum for more than one component is needed, use small plastic vacuum "T"s (available at most automotive stores). - B. The timed spark fitting in the choke side of the primary metering block provides vacuum for the operation of the distributor vacuum advance.
 Connect the hose to the distributor, spark delay valve, and/or temperature sensing valve as originally connected.
 Again use "T"s as necessary.
 If any questions arise about the hose connections, consult the proper service manual. - 7.
 Connect the PCV hose to the PCV fitting in the carburetor. - 8.
-Connect the power brake hose to the fitting as shown in Figures 6 or 8. - 9.
-Assemble the fuel line assembly as shown in Figure 7. - 10.
-In some cases, the existing fuel line will have to be cut and connected to the fuel line assembly from step 9 with a length of rubber fuel hose and clamp.
+Connect the power brake hose (if applicable) to the fitting as shown in Figures 6 or 7.